 Families face overwhelming cultural opposition to health character development in our society.
 As a completely voluntary program, Weekday Christian Education supports parents and helps reinforce values and morals that are important to them.

-Weekday Christian Education partners with 22 elementary schools in the Evansville Vaderburgh School Corporation and Joshua Academy to offer weekly Christian education classes to all third and fourth grader students.
+Weekday Christian Education partners with 22 elementary schools in the Evansville Vaderburgh School Corporation and Joshua Academy to offer weekly Christian education classes to all third and fourth grade students.
 Roughly 3,500 students are invited to take part in these classes each year, with 27-30% choosing to participate with parental permission.

 Weekday Christian Education classes are free.
 They are held during school hours in portable trailers parked immediately off school property or at a nearby church.
 Our three portable trailers are moved to 17 different locations each week.
 Classes are held Monday - Thursday from September to April.
 Students are escorted to and from classes by Weekday staff members.

 Weekday Christian Education is a non-denominational and, for many students, an introduction to Christianity and the Bible.
-Lessons taught include:
+Lessons include: